Red Sox vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Red Sox Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Red Sox have posted a mark of 4-3.
+- In eight games as the underdog over the last 10 matchups, the Red Sox have a record of 5-3.

-- In their last 10 matchups with a total posted by oddsmakers, the Red Sox and their opponents are 9-1-0 when it comes to hitting the over.
+- In each of their last 10 games with a listed over/under, the Red Sox and their foes have combined to beat the total in every game.

-- Bookmakers have yet to post a spread in any of the Red Sox's past 10 games.
-The average over/under established by bookmakers in Boston's past nine contests has been 8.9, a stretch in which the Red Sox and their opponents have hit the over each time.
+- The previous 10 Red Sox contests have not had a spread posted by bookmakers.
+Boston and its opponent have finished above the over/under for 10 games in a row, with the average total established by oddsmakers being 9.

 Red Sox Betting Records & Stats

-- Boston is 23-12 this season when entering a game as the underdog by +110 or more on the moneyline.
+- This season, Boston has won 26 of its 51 games, or 51%, when it's the underdog by at least +100 on the moneyline.

-- The moneyline set for this matchup implies the Red Sox have a 47.6% chance of walking away with the win.
+- The Red Sox have an implied victory probability of 50% according to the moneyline set for this matchup.

-- Boston and its opponents have gone over the total this season in 65 of its 127 opportunities.
+- Games involving Boston have gone over the total set by bookmakers in 66 of 128 chances this season.

 - The Red Sox are 3-6-0 against the spread in their nine games that had a posted line this season.